AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-offline-ad-data.md

 In addition to your online campaigns, you may also have advertisements offline, such as on the radio or a billboard.
 To account for these cases, you can manually upload a spreadsheet with the cost data to [!DNL MBI].

-The table structure explored below is recommended when creating a CSV file to record ad spend data.
+The table structure explored below is recommended when creating a `.csv` file to record ad spend data.
 A template file is also attached at the bottom of this article to serve as example.
 Recommended columns are:

 * `ID` - This is a unique identifier for each data row which is used by the database as primary key.
 This must be different for every row.
 * `Date` - This is the date the campaign ran, in yyyy-mm-dd format.